protesilaos/my-website/_codelog/2022-06-07-denote-introduction.md

 -   **Portability:** Notes are plain text and should remain portable.
     The way Denote writes file names, the front matter it include in the note&rsquo;s header, and the links it establishes must all be adequately usable with standard Unix tools.
-No need for a databse or some specialised software.
+No need for a database or some specialised software.
 As Denote develops and this manual is fully fleshed out, there will be concrete examples on how to do the Denote-equivalent on the command-line.